kristianolsson/Wordpress-plugins/youtube-expander/readme.txt

 == Description ==

-This plugin will scan all posts for youtube.com/watch\?v=xxx links and add a video player to the end of the post to play the clip.
+This plugin will scan all posts for youtube.com/watch\?v=xxx or youtu.be/xxx links and add a video player to the end of the post to play the clip.

 == Installation ==